-When we used this method for the first time, people who don’t mind covering of the scars on the neck that occurred as a result of the previous operations and who prefer short hair and don’t reject cutting of their hair were preferred.
-However, when the method was developed later, the number of hair follicles that could be extracted with FUE operations increased two-three times more than the number that could be extracted with FUT method.
-Both, thinner and single grafts were obtained because very thin punches were used in extraction of the grafts; and transplantation results become thicker and natural.
-The only situation that can be regarded as a disadvantage in FUE method is that the entire donor area of the patient (scalp, beard or chest areas) must be shaved short (number 1) in order to extract the hair follicles and harvesting duration is longer than FUT.
+When we used FUE technique for the first time, people who did not care about the scars on the neck caused by previous FUT operations and did not refuse to cut their hair short were preferred.
+However, when the method was developed later, the number of hair follicles that could be harvested with FUE operations doubled to three times the number that could be harvested with the FUT method.
+Both thinner and single grafts were obtained, as very thin punches were used to harvest the grafts and results become more natural.
+The only disadvantage in the FUE method is that the entire donor area of the patient (scalp, beard or chest areas) must be shaved short (number 1) in order to extract the hair follicles and harvesting duration is longer than FUT.

-FUT method isn’t used unless it is really necessary except for the people whose social and business life can be negatively affected by shaving their hair, the FUT method is not used anymore.
-Since more grafts can be extracted, more natural hair transplantation is possible by FUE method.
-In the past, a numb area on the cut would occur in the 6-12-month period after operation in our patients for whom we practiced FUT method.
-And the reasons behind that were nerve traumas and recovering period.
-In FUE method, we don’t observe these conditions and the patients have a painless comfortable time without any edema/swelling or bruising after the operation.
+Except for people whose social and business life may be adversely affected by shaving their hair, the FUT method is not used anymore.
+Since more grafts can be taken, more natural hair transplantation is possible with the FUE method.
+In the past, our patients who used the FUT method used to have numbness at the incision site within 6-12 months after surgery.
+The reasons behind this were nerve injury and long healing process of the nerve tissue.
+In the FUE method, we do not observe these complications and the patients have a painless and comfortable time with very less or no edema/swelling or bruising after the operation.

 In the FUT method, some hair follicles may be damaged and the number of healthy grafts may decrease during the stage of graft preparation on the table by cutting scalp in to small pieces and follicular units.
 In the FUE method, this problem may also ocur while grafts are being harvested with small sharp punches.
 However, because the grafts taken with the FUE method are thinner and contain less epithelium, survival of the grafts is higher.